-Of course, I am concerned with further developing my use of formal artistic skills and techniques.
-I have been applying a looser, more painterly style in my acrylic and oil paintings, and discovering directions which will take me into a more informed approach to my current coherent body of work.
-I am currently researching artists who could be described as figurative/abstract painters and who follow a metamodernist paradigm.
-I have previously completed much research into artists of the Leipzig School in Germany, as well as such contemporary metamodernist artists as Kaye Donachie and Charles Avery.
+In my artworks, I utilize a concept very much in tune with metamodernist discourse, that is meta-Art.
+Meta-Art may be thought of as being like metadata: metadata is data about data; meta-Art is art about art.
+Of course, I am concerned with further developing my use of formal artistic skills and techniques as well as exploring the new frontier of collaborating with online Artificial Intelligence algorithms.
+I am applying a looser, more painterly style in my acrylic and oil paintings, and discovering directions which will take me into a more informed approach to my current coherent body of work.
+I am currently researching artists who could be described as figurative/abstract painters and who follow a metamodernist paradigm: metamodernist artists such as Kaye Donachie, Charles Avery, and David Thorpe.
 The styles and sensibilities of these artists appeal to me and provide verve for my creative deliberations.